ebas-submission-tool/ebas-submission-tool-docs/documentation.md

 **So where do I start looking?**:

-- If you are in a hurry to submit your data to EBAS you can look at **section 1.** Quick Start
+- If you are in a hurry to submit your data to EBAS you can look at **section 1.** Quick Start.

-- If you want a more thorugh understanding of the tool please have a look at **section 2.** In depth tutorial of the EBAS-submit-tool
+- If you want a more thorugh understanding of the tool please have a look at **section 2.** In depth tutorial of the EBAS-submit-tool.

 - If you have a file you would like to plot, please see **section 3.**

-- If you have problems with validating or parsing your file plases see the [EBAS-submit-tool troubleshooting docs](http://ebas-submit-tool.nilu.no/troubleshooting)
+- If you have problems with validating your file plases see the [EBAS-submit-tool troubleshooting docs](http://ebas-submit-tool.nilu.no/troubleshooting), for parsing issues see section 2.3.

-- For data submission specific issues, please see the [EBAS data submission Manual](http://ebas-submit-tool.nilu.no/troubleshooting) or contact us at <ebas@nilu.no>.
+- If you have data submission specific issues, please see the [EBAS data submission Manual](http://ebas-submit-tool.nilu.no/troubleshooting) or contact us at <ebas@nilu.no>.

+- And if you would like to contribute to our troubleshooting docs you can check out **section 4**.

 ###1.
 Quick Start- File validation